-- picture hanging hardware
+- picture hanging hook

 Unless your mason jar is brand new, be sure to clean it out thoroughly before turning into a vase-you don’t want anything contaminating your water and killing your precious blooms!
-These Green Works Compostable Cleaning Wipes are super tough on grime but naturally derived, I keep them in our garage and bathrooms for fast cleaning jobs like this one.
-It had my jar which had held a coconut oil scrub clean as a whistle in no time!

 Stain your scrap wood your desired color, set aside to dry completely.

-Once the scrap wood is dry position the mason jar in front of your wood to the desired placement and mark where the lid stood.
-(Helpful Hint: if you want the “ball” portion or a certain design part of your jar to face forward be sure to place it there when positioning then unscrew the jar while holding the jar band in the same position before attaching to the wood so make sure it screws back in showing the same part to the front.)
+Once the scrap wood is dry, position the mason jar in front of your wood to the desired placement and mark where the lid stood.
+(Helpful Hint: if you want the “ball” portion or a certain design part of your jar to face forward be sure to place it there when positioning then unscrew the jar while holding the jar band in the same position before attaching to the wood to make sure it screws back in showing the same part to the front.)

 Use the screw and drill to attach the jar band to the wood-make sure you place the screw at the very top of the interior of the band so that your jar can still screw in below.